philippbayer/Things-a-scientist-is-suppposed-to-know/README.md

 I'm happy to keep on working on this list and I accept PRs/issues.

+# Career planning

+* How to know what you want to do in your career
+* How to learn and plan about the different stages of your career
+* How to find a mentor who can guide you through this, and how to work with that mentor

 # Research

 I think this section aligns well with what the public thinks of scientists.